rickstaa/.ros_conda_wrapper/README.md

 ## How to use

-### Ros Conda wrapper commands
+### ROS Conda wrapper commands

 All of the original `conda` commands work as expected.
-Additionally, to extra commands have been added:

--   `conda rosinit`: Initiates a ros_conda python 3 environment.
--   `conda rosdeinit`: Removes the ros_conda python 3 enviroment initiation.
+Additionally, a additional ``--ros_wrapper`` command has been added.
+This command takes the following options:

+-   `activate`: Activates the ROS Conda wrapper.
+-   `deactivate`: Deactivates the ROS Conda wrapper.
+-   `init <CONDA_ENVIRONMENT>`: Initializes a given <CONDA_ENVIRONMENT> to work with ROS.
+-   `deinit <CONDA_ENVIRONMENT>`: Deinitailizes a given ROS <CONDA_ENVIRONMENT> to work.
+-   `-h, --help`: Displays usage information.
+-   `-h, --help`: ROS Conda wrapper version.

-**NOTE:** The `conda rosinit` command does not create the enviroment itself it only performs some actions such that ros will work inside a python 3 conda environment.
+**NOTE:** The `conda --ros_wrapper init` command does not create the environment itself it only performs some actions such that ros will work inside a python 3 Conda environment.

+### ROS Conda wrapper enviroment variables

+The ROS Conda wrapper adds the following environment variables:

+-   `ROS_CONDA_WRAPPER`: Specifies whether the ROS Conda wrapper is installed.
+-   `ROS_CONDA_WRAPPER_ACTIVE`: Specifies whether the ROS Conda wrapper is activated.
+-   `ROS_CONDA_WRAPPER_ERROR`: Anaconda is not installed.

 ## How it works

-The `.conda_wrapper` script creates an alias which wraps the original `activate` and `deactivate` conda executable arguments.
+The `.conda_wrapper` script creates an alias which wraps the original `activate` and `deactivate` Conda executable arguments.
 Following these wrappers fix a conflict in the [PYTHONPATH between ROS and CONDA](https://answers.ros.org/question/256886/conflict-anaconda-vs-ros-catking_pkg-not-found/).
 Additionally the `conda rosinit <NAME_OF_YOUR_ENVIRONMENT>` command can be used to setup an environment in such a way that ROS works inside the environment.
 This is done by installing some additional python packages ros needs.

 ## Known issues